antonjan/Browser-remote-mic-and-audio/README.md

 # Browser-remote-mic-and-audio

-This aplication allows you to send Audio over tcp to a server and then allow the server to play the audio to browser
+This aplication allows you to send Audio over tcp to a server and then allow the server to play the audio to browser.

-Preeqierment
+T
+his aplication is using HTML3 mic and audio with Python3 flask as server Preeqierment
     pip install pyopenssl